CristianoBeato/EbonyPixel-Engine/README.txt

 	/your/path/to/Steam/steamapps/common/DOOM 3 BFG Edition/base/
 	or, if you used SteamCMD, in the path you used above.

-4. Copy your RBDoom3BFG executable that you created in 5) or 6) and the FFmpeg DLLs to your own Doom 3 BFG directory (/path/to/Doom3BFG).
+4. Copy your EbPxDemo executable that you created in 5) or 6) and the FFmpeg DLLs to your own Doom 3 BFG directory (/path/to/Doom3BFG).

    Your own Doom 3 BFG directory now should look like:
-	/path/to/Doom3BFG/
+	/path/to/EbPxDemo/
-	 ->	RBDoom3BFG (or RBDoom3BFG.exe on Windows)
+	 ->	EbPxDemo (or EbPxDemo.exe on Windows)
 	 -> avcodec-55.dll
 	 -> avdevice-55.dll
 	 -> avfilter-4.dll